Mickey Rowe

-Mickey Rowe is an autistic and legally blind author of the award-winning book Fearlessly Different: An Autistic Actor's Journey to Broadway's Biggest Stage and the first autistic actor to play the lead role in the play The Curious Incident of the Dog in the Night-Time.
+Mickey Rowe is an American author of the award-winning best-selling book Fearlessly Different: An Autistic Actor's Journey to Broadway's Biggest Stage and the first autistic actor to play the lead role in the Tony award-winning play The Curious Incident of the Dog in the Night-Time.
 He was the Founding Artistic Director of the National Disability Theatre.

 Biography

 Mickey grew up in Seattle and studied drama at the University of Washington.
-He performed as an actor at the Gershwin Theater, Syracuse Stage and Indiana Repertory Theatre, he is also a public speaker and was the founding artistic director of National Disability Theatre.
+He performed as an actor at the Gershwin Theater, Syracuse Stage and Indiana Repertory Theatre.
+He is also a public speaker and was the founding artistic director of National Disability Theatre.

-Mickey is the first autistic actor to have played Christopher Boone in the play The Curious Incident of the Dog in the Night-Time in 2017 This made Mickey one of the first openly autistic actors to play an autistic character.
-He landed the title role in the play Amadeus.
+Mickey is the first autistic actor to have played Christopher Boone in the Tony-Award winning play The Curious Incident of the Dog in the Night-Time in 2017.
+This made Mickey one of the first openly autistic actors to play an autistic character.
+He landed the title role in the Tony-Award winning play Amadeus.

-He wrote the award-winning book Fearlessly Different: An Autistic Actor's Journey to Broadway's Biggest Stage.
+He wrote the award-winning best-selling book Fearlessly Different: An Autistic Actor's Journey to Broadway's Biggest Stage.

-Mickey and his wife Helen provide DEIA trainings and workshops for companies including Nordstrom, Pfizer, BrightHouse, Metropolitan Opera, Lincoln Center for the Performing Arts, New York City Ballet.
+Mickey has keynoted for companies including Pfizer, TD Bank, Casella, BrightHouse, The Gershwin Theatre on Broadway, The International Council on Development and Learning, Yale University, Columbia University, The New York Public Library, The Kennedy Center, Metropolitan Opera, Lincoln Center for the Performing Arts, New York City Ballet.